felixbuenemann/faye-rails-demo/README.md

 Faye-rails example app.
 =======================

-This is a small demo app for faye-rails.
+This is a small demo app for faye-rails on passenger.

-You can see it running [on Heroku](http://faye-rails-demo.herokuapp.com/)
+To run it in development, use `bundle exec passenger start -p 3000`.